-A thin catheter is inserted into a vein or artery in the groin and guided to the heart to measure the heart’s electrical activity and to diagnose arrhythmias (abnormal heart rhythm).
+A thin catheter is inserted into a vein or artery in the groin and guided to the heart to measure the heart’s electrical activity and to diagnose arrhythmias (abnormal heart rhythms).

 Ultrasound waves (high frequency sound waves) are used to create a moving picture of the heart.
 This noninvasive test also allows physicians to see the heart beating, view the structures of the heart and evaluate blood flow through the heart muscle.

 Echocardiography is performed while the patient is exercising on a treadmill or stationary bike.
 Results are compared with the resting echocardiogram to assess the heart’s response to stress or exercise.

 A special catheter, called the “Swan-Ganz,” allows physicians to monitor blood flow and pressure in the heart.

 A small battery-powered portable electrocardiogram (ECG) machine records the heart’s electrical activity during a period of normal activity (usually 24-48 hours).
 A physician then evaluates the recording for abnormal heart rhythms (arrhythmias).

 Metabolic syndrome is the presence of a cluster of risk factors such as hypertension, elevated glucose levels, abdominal obesity and abnormal cholesterol levels.
 Occurring together, they significantly increase the risk of diabetes, heart disease and stroke.

 Peripheral Vascular Studies